Historic preservation terms

 • Demolition - The act of moving a building or removing 60 percent or more of the building’s exterior

-• Demolition of historic resource – A document showing HPC approval to demolish a property that has historical significance and is not designated as a landmark or in a historic district
+• Demolition of potential historic resource – An application to ask for HPC approval to demolish a property that has historical significance and is not designated as a landmark or in a historic district

 • Design guidelines - A document used to guide change and protect the historic character of a landmark or historic district